-Creating a Constitution and By-Laws
+Creating a Constitution and Bylaws

-What Should Be Included In The By-Laws?
+What Should Be Included In The Bylaws?

-By-Laws must not contradict provisions in the Constitution.
+Bylaws must not contradict provisions in the constitution.
 They generally contain specific information on the following topics:

-- Membership (selection requirements, resignations, expulsion, rights and duties) - Dues (amount and collection procedures, any special fees, when payable) - Duties of Officers (powers, responsibilities, specific job descriptions, procedures for filling unexpired terms of office, removal from office) - Executive Board (structure, composition, powers) - Committees (standing, special, how formed, chairpersons, meetings, powers, duties) - Order of Business (standard agenda for conducting meetings) - Parliamentary Authority (provisions for rules of order, generally Roberts Rules of Order Newly Revised) - Amendment Procedures (means of proposals, notice required, voting requirements) - Other specific policies and procedures unique to your organization necessary for its operation)
+- Membership (selection requirements, resignations, expulsion, rights and duties) - Dues (amount and collection procedures, any special fees, when payable) - Officer Duties (powers, responsibilities, specific job descriptions, procedures for filling unexpired terms of office, removal from office)

+- Executive Board (structure, composition, powers) - Committees (standing, special, how formed, chairpersons, meetings, powers, duties) - Order of Business (standard agenda for conducting meetings) - Parliamentary Authority (provisions for rules of order, generally Roberts Rules of Order Newly

+Revised)

+- Amendment Procedures (means of proposals, notice required, voting requirements) - Other specific policies and procedures unique to your organization necessary for its operation)

-Once We've Got Them -- What We Do With Them?
+Once We've Got Them - What Do We Do With Them?

-Remember the reasons for having a Constitution and By-Laws.
+Remember the reasons for having a constitution and bylaws.
 They articulate the purpose of your organization and spell out the procedures to be followed for its orderly functioning.
 Constitutions usually require a two-thirds vote of the membership for adoption.
-By-Laws only require a simple majority for passage.
+Bylaws only require a simple majority for passage.

-Once your have developed your Constitution and By-Laws review them often.
-The needs of your group will change over time and it's important that the Constitution and By-Laws are kept up to date to reflect the current state of affairs.
+Once you have developed your constitution and bylaws, review them often.
+The needs of your group will change over time and it's important that the Constitution and Bylaws are kept up to date to reflect the current state of affairs.

 Make sure that each new member of your organization has a copy of them.
 This will help to unify your members by informing them about the opportunities that exist for participation and the procedures they should follow to be an active, contributing member.
-A thorough study of the Constitution and By-Laws should be a part of officer training and transition.
+A thorough study of the constitution and bylaws should be a part of any officer training and transitions.